Empires, nations and businesses, most centred far from New Zealand, have shaped the country’s economic life since the first arrival of Europeans.

 British capital was invested in the new pastoral economy:

 New Zealand wanted exemption from UK import duties, but was in a weak bargaining position.
-The collapse of world trade saw the percentage of its exports going to Britain reach nearly 90% in the early 1930s.
+The collapse of world trade saw the proportion of its exports going to Britain reach nearly 90% in the early 1930s.
 New Zealand was heavily indebted to UK lenders, but the UK still supplied only about half of New Zealand’s imports.

 New Zealand agreed to maintain an approximate 20% preference on imports from Britain, and to give British producers the right to compete with domestic producers.
-The UK did not significantly restrict imports from New Zealand, but nor did it exclude suppliers from outside the empire, and it offered financial support to its own farmers.
+The UK did not significantly restrict imports from New Zealand, but nor did it exclude suppliers from outside the empire – and it offered financial support to its own farmers.
 The UK share of New Zealand’s imports increased marginally, to over 50%, for a few years.

 In 1961 the UK applied to join the European Economic Community (now the European Union, or EU).
 Negotiations – on and off – lasted until 1971.
 The UK obtained a special arrangement – the Luxembourg agreement, later ‘protocol 18’ of Britain’s accession treaty – which guaranteed access and prices for defined quantities of New Zealand butter and cheese for a five-year transition period.